mannugaddhyan/BANK_ON_BLOCKCHAIN/README.md

 Withdrawal: Users can withdraw their funds whenever they want, ensuring flexibility and accessibility.
 Decentralized: The bank operates on the Ethereum blockchain, eliminating the need for a central authority and providing transparency and security.

+How is it any different from running a python program on my desktop?
+Of course in this primer, we’ve abstracted out a lot of jargons so that we can get to the crux of the matter.
+To build resilient smart contracts, it is important to understand what is really happening and understand some of the jargons.
+Ethereum is a world computer.
+Everyone is running code on this single computer.
+Anyone can connect their laptop to this world computer and add a CPU to it, and make it even more powerful.
+There are hundreds of thousands of computers that contribute their processing power to this world computer.
+Each of these computers are called miner nodes.

+SCREENSHOTS OF THE WORKING CODE: